oneapi-src/oneDNN/README.md

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](LICENSE)
 ![Technical Preview](https://img.shields.io/badge/version-technical_preview-orange.svg)

-Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) is an open source performance library for Deep Learning (DL) applications intended for acceleration of DL frameworks on Intel® Architecture.
+Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) is an open source performance library for Deep Learning (DL) applications intended for acceleration of DL frameworks on Intel® architecture.
 Intel MKL-DNN includes highly vectorized and threaded building blocks for implementation of convolutional neural networks (CNN) with C and C++ interfaces.
-We created this project to help DL community innovate on Intel processors.
+We created this project to help DL community innovate on Intel® processors.

 Intel MKL-DNN functionality shares implementation with [Intel® Math Kernel Library (Intel® MKL)](https://software.intel.com/en-us/intel-mkl), but is not API compatible with Intel MKL 2017.
 We will be looking into ways to converge API in future releases of Intel MKL.

-This release is a technical preview with functionality limited to AlexNet and VGG topologies forward path.
-While this library is in technical preview phase it's API may change without considerations of backward compatibility.
+This release is a technical preview with functionality limited to AlexNet and Visual Geometry Group (VGG) topologies forward path.
+While this library is in technical preview phase, its API may change without considerations of backward compatibility.

 ## License
 Intel MKL-DNN is licensed under [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).